Full time - permanent position (35 hours/week)

 Start date: As soon as possible.

 You are interested in this challenge?
-Interested candidates are invited to submit their application before May 5th, 2021, at the following address:
+Interested candidates are invited to submit their application, at the following address:

 Val-d’Or Native Friendship Centre

 We thank you for your interest in our organization.

 Please note than only candidates selected for interview will be contacted.

 The male gender is used to lighten the text.
 It includes the female gender and is not intended to be discriminatory.